 Marketers saw a plethora of opportunities when Facebook announced about testing lead generating ads.
-In June 2015, when it was rolled out for use, it was certainly Facebook’s next leap towards lead generation.
+In June 2015, when it was rolled out for use, it was certainly Facebook’s next leap towards lead generation from ads and a Facebook Marketing hack that worked!

 It was like throwing an early Christmas party where Facebook handed over opportunities to garner more emails on a silver plate.
 Marketers who are aware of Twitter’s lead generation cards might have already pointed out Facebook lead ads to be it’s better version.
 Those who are not aware of all the fuss about Twitter, can peacefully proceed to fuel their excitement for Facebook lead ads.